-The Sonos One and Sonos Beam both have Alexa built-in for instant voice control, as well as voice control of existing Sonos speakers.
+The Sonos One, Sonos Beam and Sonos Move all have Alexa built-in for instant voice control, as well as voice control of existing Sonos speakers.

 Control Sonos with your voice through Google Assistant

-The Sonos One and Sonos Beam don't just have Alexa support, they have Google Assistant support built-in too.
+The Sonos One, Sonos Beam and Sonos Move don't just have Alexa support, they have Google Assistant support built-in too.